-Ms. BARBIE NADEAU (Reporter): She was a shadow of her former self.
+BARBIE NADEAU: She was a shadow of her former self.

 POGGIOLI: Reporter Barbie Nadeau closely followed the first trial for Newsweek and has written a book about the case.
 She says the new Amanda did not smile at the cameras, as she did last year.

-Mr. LUCIANO GHIRGA (Attorney): (Through translator) Amanda is a changed person, she's dispirited and stressed.
+LUCIANO GHIRGA: (Through translator) Amanda is a changed person, she's dispirited and stressed.
 But I hope the appeals trial will provide a positive stimulus.